hm-lang/core/proposals/README.md

         # this is the default implementation that all instances will start with.
         My X -= Int

-    # some examples of class functions (2):
+    # some examples of class functions:
-    # this pure function does not require an instance, and cannot use instance variables:
+    # this function does not require an instance, and cannot use instance variables:
-    @class someStaticFunction(Y; int): int
+    someStaticFunction(Y; int): int
         Y /= 2
         return Y!

     # this function does not require an instance, and cannot use instance variables,
     # but it can read/write global variables (or other files):
-    @class someStaticImpureFunctionWithSideEffects(Y: int): null
+    someStaticImpureFunctionWithSideEffects(Y: int): null
         write(Y, File: "Y")

-    # this function does not require an instance, and cannot use instance variables,
-    # but it can read (but not write) global variables (or other files):
-    @class someStaticImpureFunction(): int
-        YString: read(File: "Y")
-        return int(?YString) ??
-7

-    # class instance functions (3) can be defined here; this is a *pure function*
-    # that cannot depend on instance variables, however.  it can be set
-    # individually for each class instance, unlike a static class function.
-    somePureFunction(): null
-        print("hello!")

-    # this class instance function (3) can be changed after the instance
-    # has been created, as long as the instance is mutable.
-    someMutablePureFunction(); null
-        print("hello!")
 }

 Example; exampleClass(X: 5)